konstantinos1995/try_git/README.md

 * Use `_` (underscore) for variable names, eg. `$new_var`

 #### How to comment
-Always comment using double slash `//`, never use multiline comments.
+Always comment using double slash `//`, never use multiline comments on any file (JS, PHP, LESS etc.).
 This allows to docco to parse the comments and create a documentation.
 Be as expressive as you can on the comments (always write code as if the coder afterwards is a crazy phycopath)